What is AI Slop? The 7 Dimensions of Generic Design

 What AI Slop Actually Means

 AI slop is the visual homogeneity that emerges when language models generate frontend code.
-It's not about quality in the traditional sense.
+It's not about quality in the old sense.
 The code works.
 It's valid HTML, valid CSS, perfectly functional React.
-The problem is deeper: every AI reaches for the same defaults, the same patterns, the same aesthetic choices.
-The result is a web where thousands of sites look like siblings from the same family.
+The problem runs deeper: every model reaches for the same defaults, the same patterns, the same aesthetic.
+The result is a web where thousands of sites look like siblings.

-The term "slop" captures something specific.
-It's not broken.
-It's not ugly.
-It's just... generic.
-Like gas station coffee.
-Technically coffee.
-Functionally adequate.
-But you'd never mistake it for something crafted with intention.
+The word "slop" is precise.
+The output isn't broken.
+It isn't ugly.
+It's just generic.
+Gas station coffee.
+Technically coffee, functionally adequate, and you'd never mistake it for something made with intention.

-Sailop defines AI slop across 7 measurable dimensions, each with specific detection rules.
-For a deeper dive into each pattern, see our definitive list of 90+ AI design patterns to avoid.
-Let's walk through every one.
+Sailop pins AI slop to 7 measurable dimensions, each with its own detection rules.
+For the full catalog behind these, see the definitive list of 90+ AI design patterns to avoid.
+Here's every dimension.

 Dimension 1: Color

-Beyond the hue problem, AI-generated palettes tend to be mechanical.
+Beyond the hue, AI palettes are mechanical.
 Pure black (#000000) on pure white (#ffffff).
-No warm tinting.
-No hue-shifted neutrals.
-The background is always #fff or slate-50, never a warm off-white like #f5f0eb.
+No warm tint, no hue-shifted neutrals.
+The background is #fff or slate-50, never a warm off-white like #f5f0eb or a true zinc with a degree of hue in it.

 Detection signals: